 Talk to experienced home educators.
 SHBE has an annual convention in February.
 This can be great opportunity for those wanting to learn more about home education.
 In addition to other home educators, this convention also has numerous curriculum vendors who are very willing to answer questions.

 Contact the SHBE help desk and we will try to answer your unique questions.

 When you are ready, learn what is legally required by viewing detailed requirements in the Saskatchewan Home Education Provincial Regulations.

 How you start your program will depend on what educational approach you take.
 There are as many styles of home education as there are home based learning families from the very structured to the free-form, from school-at-home to unschooling.
 Read up on the different approaches and the philosophies behind them to create one that suits your family's needs and values.
 See Links: Seeker or Beginner Resources.

 You are required to notify the school division that you live in that you intend to register as a home based educator.
-This is done by filling out the form entitled Notification of Intent and Registration of A Home Based Education Program.
+This is done by filling out the form entitled Notice of Intent and Registration of a Home-based Education Program form.

 This form must be accompanied by an Educational Plan.
 According to the Saskatchewan Home Based Education Policy Manual: